With 38 classes across six categories, the awards give you the opportunity to show off your work in strategy, creativity, innovation, skills and more.

 Entries should demonstrate a 'new' way of communicating - this may only be new to the organisation rather than the industry, but the entry should detail why it is innovative for the organisation.
 Show how it has changed the way your organisation communicates and engages its people.

 Show us how you’ve responded to an organisational or corporate need with fresh thinking about the communication tools already available to you.
-We’ll be looking particularly for how the ways in which the solution has brought the communication idea alive for your audience and deepened its impact.
+This may also incorporate the ‘back-end’ of a system, how built it, it could the early adoption of AI.
+We’ll be particularly looking for how the solution has brought the communication idea alive for your audience and deepened its impact.

 As part of the innovation category, we allow video submissions of no more than 3 minutes for these classes.
 A video on your phone is perfectly acceptable – what we really want is for you to bring the changes made to life.